rajashree0705/Python-Assignment/README.md

-This are some basic practice questions for a beginner in python language
+These are some basic practice questions for a beginner in python language